Best T-Ball Set and T-Ball Equipment

 Our two favorite home batting tees for the t-ball beginner are:

 The Tanner Jr. batting tee was designed specifically for children ages 3-8.
 Kids can easily adjust the height from 18-to 25 inches as they grow to stay in the ideal hitting range.
 The rugged metal stem is over-molded with soft rubber (which makes a potential impact with an aluminum bat less jarring for young hitters) and features a large flexible rubber base for stability on grass or sitting on home plate.

 The industry-leading and best-selling Tanner batting tee, Tanner Tee - the Original is excellent for all ages and skill levels (including professional adults).
 There are three metal stem heights available but for most t-ball players 8 and under, we recommend the Youth height stem which adjusts from 20”-32”.
 As the child ages and their interest in baseball or softball continues, parents can purchase the Adult height stem (26”-43”) without having to buy a new batting tee.
 The composite base is stable, yet light enough for most t-ball hitters to carry the tee in a bat bag.

 T Ball Bat

-T-ball balls are designed specifically for T ball and are smaller and softer than regulation baseballs, making them safer for children to use.
-These balls are specially designed for younger players and are easier for them to hit and catch.
-Many parents like to use soft rubber airflow balls for home practice, as well as a batting net (to avoid picking up balls from all over the yard or park.)
+T-ball balls are designed specifically for tee ball and are smaller and softer than regulation baseballs, making them safer for children to use.
+T-ball balls are specially designed for younger players and are easier for them to hit and catch.
+In addition, many parents like to use tee ball safety balls or soft rubber airflow balls for home practice, as well as a batting net (to avoid picking up balls from all over the yard or park.)

 Bat Bag / Gear Bag

-A personal gear bag makes it easy for your child to organize all his or her equipment in one place and for to carry their t ball equipment to and from games and practice.
+A personal gear bag makes it easy for your child to organize all his or her equipment in one place and to carry their t-ball equipment to and from games and practice.